Foundation Diet and Health

 Worldwide occurrence - cultivation

 The origin of rusks is not known for certain.
 In ancient times, people knew of twice-baked bread.
-Because of its long shelf life, rusks were used as supplies on sea voyages or as food in the military during times of war.
+Because of its long shelf life, rusks were used as supplies on sea voyages or as food in the military during wartime.
 It was only later that its composition was refined and rusks found their way into everyday diets.

 Particularly nutritious rusks were sometimes sold, so-called nutritional rusks.
 These contain 10 kg of butter and 10 kg of whole eggs or the corresponding amount of egg yolk and whole milk or milk powder that corresponds to the whole milk mass per 100 kg of grain flour.
 2